 Botox is the brand name of the formula containing clostridium botulinum, a toxin used to treat weakened muscles, facial twitches and uncontrolled blinking, report doctors at the Cleveland Clinic.

 Cosmetic surgeons inject Botox into areas of the skin to reduce wrinkles and facial creases.
 The effects of these injections last about four to six months.
 Exercise after Botox usually is tempered for a short period of time.

-The side effects of the toxic injection usually don't last more than 24 or 48 hours for most patients.
-During that time, patients may require more rest and avoid exertion due to headaches.
+The side effects of the toxic injection usually don't last more than 24 to 48 hours for most patients.
+During that time, patients may require more rest and less exertion due to headaches.
 Aerobic exercise may exacerbate the headaches and should be avoided for a couple days.

 In addition to possibly pushing the toxin to unintended areas of the face, there are other consequences of performing vigorous exercise the day before the injections and for one or two days following a Botox treatment.
-Boston cosmetic surgeon Dr. Brooke Seckel reports that by elevating the heart rate and blood pressure, patients increase the incidence of bruising at the site of the injection.
+By elevating the heart rate and blood pressure, patients may increase the incidence of bruising at the site of the injection.